-(This article appeared on pages 2-5 of the September/October 1981 print edition of Saudi Aramco World. by Robert Obojski.)
+This article appeared on pages 2-5 of the September/October 1981 print edition of Saudi Aramco World.
+Written by Robert Obojski.

-On April 14, 1991, the New York Times printed an article by Jed Stevenson on the “disks” in reference to several which were to be sold by Stacks in an upcoming auction in May of 1991.
-Below are portions of that Article….
+On April 14, 1991, the New York Times printed an article by Jed Stevenson on the “disks” in reference to several that were to be sold by Stack’s in an upcoming auction in May of 1991.
+Below are portions of that article.

 “Sometimes coins are minted for the strangest of reasons.
 Some Saudi Arabian bullion coins, several of which will be auctioned by Stack’s early next month, are a prime example.

 The coins were struck in Philadelphia by the United States Mint in 1945 and 1947 to satisfy the obligations of the Arabian American Oil Company, or Aramco, which had been set up in Saudi Arabia by four American oil companies.
 The company was obliged to pay the Saudi Government $3 million a year in oil royalties and its contract specified that the payment be made in gold.

 The United States dollar at the time was governed by a gold standard that, at least officially, made the dollar worth one thirty-fifth of an ounce of gold.
 But the price of gold on the open market had skyrocketed during World War II.